 - 2 cups vegetable broth

-In a large soup pot, add one tbsp of olive oil and heat to medium heat.
+- In a large soup pot, add one tablespoon of olive oil and heat to medium heat.